jjdevbiz/django-payid-server/README.md

 ### Next Steps

-No validity checking is done for the PayId at this time.
-(Next we will add support for validity checking using logic from the python-payid-validator repo.)

-The private (aka 'admin') CRUD APIs at /users/ will be added soon.
+The private (aka 'admin') CRUD APIs at /users/ will be added next.
 Note that these APIs are optional.
+You can use your own custom logic instead however this logic needs to be extra secure so that only trusted sources can change the local database of PayIds and their associated addresses.
+(Eventually this app will add some of the optional Verification logic specified by the PayId Protocol.)

-For now you can use the Django admin to enter payID account names and addresses into your database.
+Right now you can use the Django admin to enter payID account names and addresses into your database.